Consider Breast Augmentation in Houston, TX

-Working through the incision, Houston based Texas Center for Breast & Body will lift your breast tissue and skin to create a pocket, either underneath your chest wall muscle (Submuscular Placement) or directly behind the breast tissue (Subglandular Placement).
-The implants are then centered beneath your nipples.
+Working through the incision, Houston based Texas Center for Breast & Body will lift your breast tissue and skin to create a pocket, either underneath your chest wall muscle (Sub-muscular Placement) or directly behind the breast tissue (Sub-glandular Placement).
+The breast implants are then centered beneath your nipples.

-A subglandular placement for the breast implant behind the breast tissue offers shorter surgery, less pain and discomfort and briefer recovery, since muscles are left intact and only skin and fat are cut.
+A sub-glandular placement for the breast implant behind the breast tissue offers shorter surgery times, less pain and discomfort and a briefer recovery, since muscles are left intact and only skin and fat are cut.
 Larger implants may also be used.
-This placement may result in more palpable implants, more capsular contracture, and more difficult imaging of the breast with mammography.
-Keep in mind that the only thing supporting the implant is the skin and breast tissue.
+This placement may result in more palpable implants, more capsular contracture and more difficult imaging of the breast with mammography.
+Keep in mind the only thing supporting the implant is the skin and breast tissue.

-Texas Center for Breast & Body will discuss with you the pros and cons of the two possible implant placement sites, and recommend the site that best meets your needs.
+Texas Center for Breast & Body will discuss the pros and cons of the two possible implant placement sites and recommend the site that best meets your needs.

-Also, you should be aware that breast implants don’t always last forever.
+Also, you should be aware breast implants in Houston don’t always last forever.
 They often require a future operation to remove and replace the original implant.

 You’re likely to feel tired and sore for a few days following your surgery, but you’ll be up and around in 24 to 48 hours.
-Most of your discomfort can be controlled by medication prescribed by Doctors Schusterman.
+Be sure you have another adult to drive you home and help you for several days after the surgery.
+Most of your discomfort can be controlled by medication prescribed by Doctor Schusterman.